 WAF Sales and Planning

-Nitzan Miron, Vice President of Product Management, Application Security Services, Barracuda, advises taking a consultative sales approach.
-“It’s the preferred way to engage with a customer due to dynamic nature of applications,” he says.
+Nitzan Miron, Vice President of Product Management, Application Security Services, Barracuda, advises a consultative sales approach.
+“It’s the preferred way to engage with a customer due to the dynamic nature of applications,” he says.

-He adds that MSPs and VARs should also implement solutions with advanced features such as distributed denial-of-service (DDoS) and bot protection to build an effective approach to security.
+He adds that MSPs and VARs should also implement solutions with advanced features, such as distributed denial-of-service (DDoS) and bot protection, to build an effective approach to security.